ScriptumAISystems/meta-agent-nova/DOCS_OVERVIEW.md

 ## Tasks List
 The file `TASKS.md` consolidates all tasks across agents into one location.
 Use this list to track progress and plan the implementation of Nova and its sub‑agents.

+## v1.0 Feature Catalogue
+`docs/v1_feature_list.md` captures the scoped feature set, owners and acceptance criteria for the v1.0 release.
+It serves as the reference when updating the roadmap and validating Definition-of-Done per agent role.

 ## Orchestration Communication
 `docs/ORCHESTRATION_REPORTS.md` explains how the communication hub records agent messages and how Markdown status reports are produced after each orchestration run.